Germany rejects Amnesty's 'apartheid' label for Israel | DW | 02.02.2022

 The Central Council of Jews in Germany labeled Amnesty's report "antisemitic" and called on Amnesty International's German chapter to distance itself from it.

-Amnesty International Germany published the report on its website but noted that due to the current climate and historical context, an "objective, factual debate" on the report is difficult to achieve — and that it would not organize any activities on the publication, in a bid to deter "misinterpretations of the report."
+Amnesty International Germany published the report on its website but noted that, in the current climate and historical context, an "objective, factual debate" on the report is difficult to achieve — and said it would not organize any activities around the publication to deter "misinterpretations of the report."

-However, on Wednesday, the report was no longer prominently placed on the Amnesty Germany website despite being at the top of the Amnesty International page.
+On Wednesday, the report was no longer prominently placed on the Amnesty Germany website, despite being at the top of the Amnesty International page.

 She also emphasized that "Amnesty recognizes the state of Israel and denounces antisemitism."